‘This Is Us’ Finale: Leaked Script Gives Major Spoilers About Jack And Rebecca

 — Variety (@Variety) March 13, 2017

-Mandy Moore is taking the same approach, imploring This Is Us fans to stop worrying about when Jack’s death will come and how and instead focus on how the story is moving forward.
+Mandy Moore is taking the same approach, imploring This Is Us fans to stop worrying about when Jack’s death will come and how, and instead focus on how the story is moving forward.

+“I encourage people to almost forget that Jack is not here present day,” she told The Associated Press.

 But it still hasn’t stopped fans from speculating, including theories about how Jack might die.
 One of the strangest theories claims that Rebecca actually teamed up with Miguel to have Jack killed, an idea that Moore laughed off.

-“Oh my god,” she told E!
-News.
 “No way.
 People are bananas.
 That is crazy.”

 The full leaked script for the This Is Us finale can be seen here, but be warned that it’s chock full of spoilers.